 The crowd here is awfully well-mannered—we’re at dinner, not a beer garden, and people are zombie-grade exhausted and still getting ready to show—but Lyle banters between songs and gives shout-outs, and people catcall and cheer.
 He saves “If I Had A Boat” for the finale (you know: “If I had a boat / I’d go out on the ocean /And if I had a pony / I’d ride him on my boat,” etc., with that crowd-pleasing line about Tonto finally telling the Lone Ranger to kiss his ass.).
 Then the band brings down the house with a blazing “That’s Right (You’re Not From Texas),” with McCuller on that final, soaring vocal, and everyone goes home happy.

-Philip and I make one last stop in the main arena, where riding/training for tomorrow is in full swing.
+My husband and I make one last stop in the main arena, where riding/training for tomorrow is in full swing.
 We sit in the stands with Mandy and some friends.
-Two guys in our peanut-gallery group, both trainers who moved from Germany to be here in Reining-central, USA, start chatting to each other in German, and Philip joins in.
+Two guys in our peanut-gallery group, both trainers who moved from Germany to be here in Reining-central, USA, start chatting to each other in German, and my husband joins in.

 Down in the arena, it’s fencing time: the riders line up their horses at the short ends and take turns galloping across, sliding almost right into the wall.
 This is how you train.
 In order to get a good slide, the horse needs to be loose and relaxed on the rundown; he needs to think he’s running to the end—otherwise he’ll set up and think about the stop and tighten up.
 You want him at an open, rhythmic gallop, so you when you say “whoa” and push on your stirrups and pitch loose the reins, he’ll hit the deck in one smooth move and slide twenty or thirty feet.
 Power and effortlessness together: the holy grail of sport.